Private, In-Home Tutoring in Halawa, Hawaii

-SchoolTutoring Academy’s tutoring programs for Halawa students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Halawa, Hawaii students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Halawa-area schools, along with the Hawaii State Department of Education (DOE) have one important goal: to prepare students for life beyond secondary schooling, whether this includes going to college or entering the workforce.
 The schools uphold this goal by focusing on six General Learner Outcomes (GLOs).
 These GLOs aim to teach students to use technology effectively, seek future learning, communicate effectively, produce quality work, think critically, and contribute to the community.